steven-phun/JavaScript-Projects/README.md

 ## [16x16 Sudoku Solver](https://steven-phun.github.io/Steven-Phun/16x16-Sudoku-Solver)

+Inspiration

-Inspiration: My professor would have unsolved 16x16 Sudoku on his glass door for any student to solve
+- My professor would have unsolved 16x16 Sudoku on his glass door

+Project Difficulties:

-Project Difficulties: Learning a new language JS, and adjusting width relative to screen size in CSS
+- Learning a new language JS

+- Adjusting width relative to screen size in CSS

 Developed in: